ewijaya/icepop/README.md

 ICEPOP <img src="icepop_logo_full.png" align="right" />
 =======================================================
+Immune CEll POPulation

 Overview
 --------
-ICEPOP (Immune CEll POPulation) is the method for estimating immune cell population in the expressed genes.
+ICEPOP is the method for estimating immune cell population in the expressed genes.
 It enable analysis of differentially expressed genes (DEGs) or raw expression data.
 These APIs and scripts will let you have a fine grained control on the data analysis lacking in the web